-- 1.1 The purpose of this report is to apprise Cabinet of the following: - The current position of outstanding debt to the Council, as at 30th November 2019; - Debts that have been written off, or are recommended for write off, in the current financial year as at 30th November 2019; - Obtain approval for the write off of irrecoverable debts that are over £25,000.
+- 1.1 The purpose of this report is to apprise Cabinet of the following: - The current position of outstanding debt to the Council on 30th September 2022. - Debts that have been written off, or are recommended for write off, in the current financial year on 30th September 2022; - Obtain approval for the five write offs included in Appendix B as irrecoverable debts that are over £25,000.